tobiasmcvey/entur-realtime-aws/README.md

 This is the step where we will convert the data from the public standard SIRI XML format into a simpler JSON object format.
 We can simply convert it into JSON, or flatten it and remove SIRI head properties as well.

-After the data is ready, we send it to Kinesis for processing and storage.
+After the data is ready, we send it to Kinesis so it can be streamed to other services of choice.

 To do this you need a policy and a suitable role for executing lambda, using Cloudwatch logs and Kinesis.
+I recommend creating a custom role for this with limited scopes.

 We also log both the converted dataset and the `HeartbeatNotification` from Entur.
 The heartbeat tells us that the subscription is active and the timestamp for when Entur sends us their response.
 We use this in our next step for monitoring.